Amir-Benkoula/web-nft-displayer/README.md

-# 20 Mint Nft Web App
+# Web Nft Displayer

-This app is my submission to an assessment.
 It is available at https://web-nft-displayer.vercel.app/

 ## Environment Variables